fastify/ajv-compiler/README.md

 ### Customize the `ajv` instance

-If you need to customize the `ajv` instance and take full control of its configuration, you can do it like so:
+If you need to customize the `ajv` instance and take full control of its configuration, you can do it by using the `onCreate` option in the Fastify configuration that accepts a syncronous function that receives the `ajv` instance:

 ```js
 const app = fastify({